Gene Peacosh: Hockey career

-After turning down a contract from the Montreal Canadiens, Gene decided instead to play in the World Hockey Association.
-Gene's scoring touch remained constant as a pro, averaging approximately a goal every other game.
+After turning down a contract from the Montreal Canadiens, he decided instead to play in the World Hockey Association.
+Peacosh's scoring touch remained constant as a pro, averaging approximately a goal every other game.
 He occupies a high position in the WHA record books as his 330 points in 5 seasons are the 33rd highest total recorded in the circuit.